-Types of Content
+Types of Formation

-Progressive Formation: Our progressive formation focuses on the initial steps of formation, the proclamation of the kerygma and a creedal catechesis.
+Progressive Formation: Our progressive formation focuses on the initial steps of formation, the proclamation of the kerygma and a foundational catechesis on the Creed.
 It is meant for those who are new to the faith or have been out of practice for some time.
 Families that have participated in these steps and/or remain active in living the faith can proceed directly to immediate or ongoing formation.
 These families can be invited to help accompany other families by modeling and support.